What You Need to Know About Microsoft 365 Copilot

 - Update your device hardware and operating systems (Windows 11).

-- Enable modern communication platforms (Teams and voice).
+- Enable modern communication platforms (Teams and Voice).

 Once you have the foundational tools in place you'll need to: